Gymnasium Christianeum: History

 In 1902, Theodor Mommsen received the Nobel Prize for Literature.
-In 1900, Hermann Weyls became a student of the school.
+In 1900, Hermann Weyl became a student of the school.
 He was going to be one of the very well established scientists of the 20th century in mathematics.

 36 students of the school participate in the First World War voluntarily.
 In total, 133 students participate in the war.
 In 1917, the school had 470 students, in 1921 only 260.

 In May 1925, the first school trip to Puan Klent took place.

 When Hitler came into power, many teachers who did not agree with the nationalism ideology got fired.
 In 1934, 75% of the students were in the Hitler Youth although being part of it was not compulsory.

 The school started again on 6 August 1945.
 192 teachers and students became victims of the Second World War.
 The library got damaged which resulted from the bombings.

 In the year 1946, 792 students attended the school.
 In mid-1947, school trips to Puan Klent started again.

 In the 1950s, jazz became popular among students.

 In mid-1953, the first school trip abroad was made (to Italy).

 The pupil's magazine Die Lupe got a prize of the city Hamburg for being the best pupils magazine in Hamburg.

 In 1960, the C-orchestra was established, which is still active nowadays.

 In 1964, the advertisement for an architect for the new building was published; Danish architect Arne Jacobsen got the job.

 In 1965, the first female teacher was introduced.